About Lamona

 Jail & Inmate Records

-Located in Davenport, the Lincoln County Jail serves as the primary detention facility for anyone arrested in the area.
+Located in Davenport, the Lincoln County Jail is the primary detention facility for anyone arrested in the area.
 The booking process includes standard photographing and fingerprinting procedures.
 Families searching for inmates can use Lincoln County's online lookup system to check current detention status.
 Visitation follows a strict schedule and requires advance appointments.
 Bond and bail procedures adhere to Washington state guidelines, with options for cash bail or arrangements through a licensed bail bondsman.

 Arrest Records

 The Lincoln County Sheriff's Office maintains arrest records for incidents throughout Lincoln County.
-Those seeking copies of these records—whether residents, attorneys, or other interested parties—can submit requests directly to the Sheriff's Office under the Washington Public Records Act.
+Those seeking copies of these records, whether residents, attorneys, or other interested parties, can submit requests directly to the Sheriff's Office under the Washington Public Records Act.
 A typical arrest record contains the individual's name, the date of arrest, specific charges filed, and booking information.

 Criminal Records

-Lincoln County's criminal records system encompasses felony, misdemeanor, traffic violations, and a sex offender registry.
-The Sheriff's Office and local police departments maintain these records, while the Washington State Patrol provides statewide background checks.
-Residents can request background checks through the Washington Access to Criminal History (WATCH) system, which provides comprehensive criminal history information.
+Lincoln County's criminal records system covers felony, misdemeanor, traffic violations, and a sex offender registry.
+Residents can request background checks through the Washington Access to Criminal History (WATCH) system, which provides criminal history information.

 Vital Records

-For those in need of vital records pertaining to Lamona, such as birth certificates, death certificates, or marriage licenses, the Lincoln County Auditor's Office is the primary point of contact.
+For those in need of vital records about Lamona, such as birth certificates, death certificates, or marriage licenses, the Lincoln County Auditor's Office is the primary point of contact.
 This office is responsible for maintaining the official registries of these important life events for Lincoln County's residents.
 Individuals can submit requests for certified copies of vital records either by visiting the Lincoln County office or by accessing the online request system, which provides a convenient option for remote access.

 Business & Licensing Records